 Or via Lady Wakehurst Drive, Otford.

-- Perfect for southern end of The Coast Track including Palm Jungle and Figure 8 Pools.
+- Perfect for the southern end of The Coast Track including Palm Jungle and Figure 8 Pools.

-Getting to Royal National Park by Train or Ferry
+Getting to Royal National Park by Public Transport

 Catch the Bundeena ferry from Cronulla Ferry Wharf (Tonkin St, Cronulla) to Bundeena.
-A beautiful 20 minute trip across the Hacking River – worth a journey even if you’re not planning to walk.
+It's a beautiful 20 minute trip across the Hacking River and worth a journey even if you’re not planning to walk.

-The wharf is a few minutes walk from the train station.
+The wharf is a few minutes walk from Cronulla train station.
 Cronulla is on the blue Illawarra line, direct from most city train stations as well as Bondi and Kings Cross.

 Regular train services run every half hour on weekends and far more often in peak times.
 There’s free parking at Cronulla too.